Lifestyle changes can help:

 Family and caregivers may also need support.
 Encourage them to seek support groups or counseling geared toward them.

-Leukemia found in advances stages can be harder to treat.
+Uterine cancer found in advances stages can be harder to treat.
 Some people choose treatments to ease cancer complications or choose to stop treatment completely.
 Depending on your circumstances, it may be realistic to begin end-of-life planning.
 Considerations may include:

 - Choosing home or hospice care